MarcoHassan/AWS-server-/README.md

 *Note 2:* the default language of the tweets is english and can be altered at line 178; moreover we invite you to control and update the mySQL connectivity entries at line 103.

+#### Twitter API Keys

+In order to avoid of the misuse of tweets information, Twitter will require people willing to extract their tweets data through their APIs to do that through the use of ```API keys```.
+This will allow Twitter to keep track of a sepecific user queries and to get back to the user in case of misconduct.

+In order to obtain such pair of keys it will be necessary to register on [Twitter Apps](https://twitter.com/login?redirect_after_login=https%3A%2F%2Fdeveloper.twitter.com%2Fapps)

 #### Libraries